yflimo/hello-world/lab04-17-Vectorization.md

 # 5 Matrices  矩阵
 ## 5.1 Abstract
 Matrices, are two dimensional arrays.
 The elements of a matrix are all of the same type.

-In notation, matrices are denoted with capitol, bold letter such as x .
-In this and other labs, m is often the number of rows and n the number of columns.
+In notation, matrices are denoted with capitol, bold letter such as **X** .

+In this and other labs, **m** is often **the number of rows** and **n** **the number of columns**.

 The elements of a matrix can be referenced with a two dimensional index.

-In math settings, numbers in the index typically run from 1 to n.
-In computer science and these labs, indexing will run from 0 to n-1.
+- In math settings, numbers in the index typically run **from 1 to n**.

+- In computer science and these labs, indexing will run **from 0 to n-1**.

 <img width="800" height="200" alt="image" src="https://github.com/user-attachments/assets/6e0041d2-841d-46c5-954b-21e6f5fed26a" />

 Generic Matrix Notation, 1st index is row, 2nd is column
 ## 5.2 NumPy Arrays
 NumPy's basic data structure is an indexable, n-dimensional array containing elements of the same type (dtype).
-These were described earlier.

 Matrices have a two-dimensional (2-D) index [m,n].

 In Course 1, 2-D matrices are used to hold training data.
 Training data is m examples by n features creating an (m,n) array.
 Course 1 does not do operations directly on matrices but typically extracts an example as a vector and operates on that.
 Below you will review:

 - data creation
--
 - slicing and indexing

 ## 5.3 Matrix Creation
 The same functions that created 1-D vectors will create 2-D or n-D arrays.
 Here are some examples